martynakiljan/todo-react/README.md

 Small "todo list" application

-- adding a new task
+- add a new task
-- editing a task
+- edit a task
-- marking it as important
+- mark as important
 - mark as completed
-- moving up to top
+- move up to top
 - drag and drop
-- deletion
+- delet
-- changing the theme to dark/light
+- change the theme to dark/light

 <h3>How to open a file? :eyes: </h3>